Meditation: Why you should make it a part of your summer plans

 How can children participate in meditation?

-The key things to teaching mindfulness meditation to kids is to remember it should be fun, simple and brief, Pearce says.
+The key things to teaching mindfulness meditation to kids is to remember it should be fun, simple and brief, Pearce said.

 Some activity ideas: